opapinguin/FPS-Plugin-Specs/Glossary.md

 **Definition.** *User.* Who is running a command.
 Can be *Console* or a *Player*.

 **Definition.** *Referee.* A moderator is said to be a *referee* if they ran the `/ref` command during an FPSMO game.
-If they leave the FPSMO map, they aren't referee anymore.
+If they leave the FPSMO map, they are still considered as referees until they unref.

 **Definition.** *Map pool*.
 List of all maps designed for FPSMO that may appear in votes and be played.